-The Iowa criteria of constipation meant for children at least two years of age comprises of two or more of the following characteristics in the 8 weeks preceding examination:
+The Iowa criteria of constipation, which covers children at least 2 years of age, includes 2 or more of the following characteristics in the 8 weeks preceding examination:

 - Painful defecation

-- Large stools in the rectum or felt on abdominal examination
+- Large stools in the rectum felt via abdominal or digital rectal examination

-- More than one episode of fecal incontinence per week
+- 2 or more episodes of fecal incontinence (encopresis) per week

 Functional (voluntary) withholding is the most common cause of constipation.